 Olde Meck is extremely fortunate to have acquired the inventory and rights to all of Herman W. Ferguson’s volumes of abstracted records, essential tools for genealogists in Mecklenburg County.
 These books contain critical information from court records, deeds, wills, and much more from the early days of Mecklenburg history.

 We have included below the introductory descriptions along with the complete index for each volume.
 You may use your computer's FIND function to search each one for surnames and keywords of interest in your research.
-If you find a volume of interest to you, you can visit our Family Research Center to explore the entries or order from the Olde Meck Store.
+If you find a volume of interest to you, you can visit the Sutcliffe-Ferguson Family Research Center to explore the entries or order from the Olde Meck Store.

 "Herman's expertise in abstracting is well-known to genealogists and historians, who rely on his commitment to accuracy and his knowledge and interpretations of legal terms and procedures."